Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Experiments

-ScanNet-v2 dataset \cite{dai2017scannet} is a popular 3D indoor dataset containing 2.5 million RGB-D views in 1513 real-world scenes.
-The 3D meshed data are annotated with semantic labels and instance labels for 18 class categories.
-Compared with other 3D indoor datasets \cite{S3DIS, sunrgbd}, ScanNet-v2 \cite{dai2017scannet} is more complete and well-recognized.
-Evaluation of 3D instance segmentation uses mean average precision at different overlap percentage as metric, which are mAP@0.25, mAP@0.5 and mAP respectively.

-\paragraph{Pseudo label evaluation} As shown in Table \ref{sem_iou_train} and Table \ref{ins_ap_train}, we present the quality of generated pseudo labels based on our proposed method.
+\paragraph{Pseudo label evaluation} As shown in Table \ref{sem_iou_train} and Table \ref{ins_ap_train}, we present the quality of our generated pseudo labels based.
 Reported final pseudo labels are created after two stages of network training.
 Our network is trained only on the training set of ScanNet-v2 \cite{dai2017scannet} with 1201 scenes, no extra data is needed.
 In Table \ref{sem_iou_train}, the semantic quality of our pseudo labels largely outperforms previous methods by at least $20.2\%$.
 Besides, we also report the instance quality of pseudo labels in Table \ref{ins_ap_train}.
 However, no available data from other methods can be used for comparison at present.
 Our qualitative pseudo labels can be used by any fully supervised method to resolve their annotation cost issue.

 \paragraph{Prediction evaluation} Different from weakly supervised methods like SegGroup \cite{tao2020seggroup} that require training another a new network for prediction, we can directly adopt other methods on the same network for prediction without retraining.
 Here we employ a Breadth-First Search (BFS) clustering algorithm from PointGroup \cite{pointgroup} to our network.
 In Table \ref{ins_val}, we compare the prediction results with fully supervised PointGroup \cite{pointgroup} and other weakly supervised methods on ScanNet-v2 \cite{dai2017scannet} validation set.

-Our method significantly outperforms SegGroup \cite{tao2020seggroup} over all evaluation metrics, generally \textbf{ by an absolute margin of over 10 points}.
+Our method significantly outperforms SegGroup \cite{tao2020seggroup} and 3D-WSIS \cite{tang20223dwsis} over all evaluation metrics, generally \textbf{ by an absolute margin of around 10 points}.
 Remarkably, with only $0.02\%$ of annotated points, we \textbf{achieve comparable results with fully supervised method \cite{pointgroup}}.
 We also report the instance segmentation results on ScanNet-v2 \cite{dai2017scannet} test set in Table \ref{ins_test}.
-Our method again performs significantly better than the recent SegGroup \cite{tao2020seggroup} which uses the same amount of supervision as ours.
+Our method again performs significantly better than other weakly supervised methods which use the same amount of annotations.
+For S3DIS \cite{S3DIS} dataset, we report Area 5 and 6-fold cross validation results in Table \ref{ins_s3dis}.